Limits on Recruiting

 Because of this important function of the Graduate School, Brown’s graduate students enjoy a support guarantee that is primarily met by the department, but that is fully backed by the University.
 This two-fold assurance allows students to be completely confident about their support as long as they remain in good standing.
 At the same time, programs can aggressively recruit excellent students because the Graduate School will be there to back them up.
 Programs are encouraged to clarify the strength of this support mechanism to prospective students as part of the recruitment process.

 The Graduate School’s support package should be considered a minimum package.
 Programs are free to increase funding levels (usually for the summer months), or to make additional promises for support for late-year students as part of the Dissertation Completion Proposal (DCP) process.
 All such additional promises must be funded through departmental resources.
-The offer letter of individual programs can be tailored to meet such specific needs.
+Programs are encouraged to issue departmental letters to students who have received an offer from the Graduate School.
+Such offer letters should spell out clearly program promises that go beyond those of the Graduate School while being clear that these are programmatic assurances, rather than institutional guarantees.
+The Graduate School aims to provide programs with the budgetary certainty necessary for programs to define their support commitments.
 Programs should contact the Dean of the Graduate School to map out an optimal strategy.

 The total amount of Graduate School support allocated to a doctoral program is determined primarily by the targeted steady state size (i.e., the total number of students in years one through five) that has been established for that program.
 For programs that have little or no external funding support available, the total amount of Graduate School support (i.e., the number of supported students) will be about the same as the steady state size: If, due to the statistical nature of the admissions process, in one year a program goes over its targeted size, then the number of admissions will be reduced in the following year to return the program to its steady state.